djs/notepad2/Readme.txt

       #define LINK_LEXER(lexer) void(0)

-Shrinking the Executable Program File
+Creating a Compact Executable Program File

   To reduce the size of the Notepad2.exe program file, dynamic linking to the Visual C++ runtime library is enabled.
 To use the system C